-Earlier this year, the CMS, the largest government-sponsored payor in healthcare, required hospitals to publish charge prices — which meant little to the average consumers considering insurers rarely pay the full prices to begin with.
+Earlier this year though, the CMS, the largest government-sponsored payor in healthcare, required hospitals to publish charge prices, which meant little to the average consumers, especially considering that insurers rarely pay the full price to begin with.

-For non-healthcare folks, here is how pricing works every time you go to the hospital or the ER
+For non-healthcare folks, here's how pricing works when you go to the hospital or the ER

 The first step is to understand the healthcare triangle.
-Different from going to the grocery store, in most cases, you are not able to "buy" healthcare yourself.
-Instead, you pay into a pool of cash called insurance with the hope that if something catastrophic happens, your insurance will cover it.
+Unlike going to the grocery store, in most cases, you're unable to "buy" healthcare yourself.
+Instead, you pay into a pool of cash, which is your insurance, with the hope that if something catastrophic happens, your insurance will cover it.

-Working on behalf of you, the insurer negotiates with hospitals to supposedly get you the best discounts off of the charge/full prices.
+Working on your behalf, the insurer negotiates with hospitals to get you the best discounts off of the charge/full prices...supposedly.

-While overly simplified, the triangle below describes the three main stakeholders in a healthcare ecosystem (with suppliers and pharmaceutical companies excluded from the picture):
+While overly simplified, the triangle below depicts the three main stakeholders in a healthcare ecosystem (with suppliers and pharmaceutical companies excluded from the picture):

 The second step is to understand why what you see is not what you pay.
 Charge price, reimbursement, Medicare price.
 What the heck are those?

-The Venti — the charge price — the highest price the hospital uses as the starting point for negotiation - kept secret in a menu called the "charge master”.
+Venti: this is the "charge price," the highest price that the hospital uses as its starting point for negotiation - kept secret in a menu called the "charge master"

-The Grande — insurers negotiate with hospitals to pay a portion of the full price, often 30-40% .
+Grande: insurers negotiate with hospitals to pay a portion of the full price, often 30-40%

-The difference: when going to Starbucks, the more you pay, the more Frappuccino you get.
-In healthcare, a knee replacement may cost your grandma's Medicare ~$15K, but will cost your private insurance over $25.
+The difference here though: when you go to Starbucks, the more you pay, the more Frappuccino you get.
+In healthcare, a knee replacement might cost your grandma's Medicare ~$15K, but could cost your private insurance over $25K.

-So if you don't have insurance, what do you pay?
-Unfortunately, without someone to negotiate on their behalf, uninsured patients often get billed the full price, which can be 3 times more expensive.
-In the case of the knee replacement, full charge can be about ~$80–150K.
+So, if you don't have insurance, what do you pay?
+Unfortunately, without someone to negotiate on your behalf, uninsured patients often get billed the full charge price, which can be three times more expensive.
+In the case of the knee replacement, full charge can be about $80–150K.
 Discounts are sometimes available, but can’t be negotiated ahead of time.

-So why then if I have insurance, I still have to pay so much out of pocket?
+If I have insurance, why do I still have to pay so much out of pocket then?

-This is a complicated question depending on who you ask.
-But the basics of it has two prongs:
+This is a complicated question depending on who you ask, but it basically comes down to two things:

-Price inflation.
-As hospital and drug prices go up, insurers have to pay more for the same care you receive, which make them less profitable or even incur a loss.
+Price inflation: As hospital and drug prices go up, insurers have to pay more for the same care you receive, which makes them less profitable or even incur a loss.
 To counter this force, many insurers want the customers to have more skin in the game.

-In 2019, the annual cost for an individual health plan is upwards of $4000 with a ~$7000 deductible (you pay before insurance pays).
-Which means, for a bad year, you will be looking at a $12000 out of pocket expense if something catastrophic happens.
-And even if nothing happens, that $4000 is still gone from your pay checks.
+In 2019, the annual cost for an individual health plan is upwards of $4000 with a ~$7000 deductible (what you pay before insurance pays for healthcare services).
+In other words, for a bad year, you're looking at an $11000 out of pocket expense if something catastrophic happens.
+And even if nothing happens, that $4000 is still gone from your paychecks.

-According to the latest data, 30 million Americans are without insurance, another 56 millions have insurance but are underinsured.
-This is a widespread issue that not only affects the lives of many, it has the power to swing political elections.
-Solutions are being thrown out by candidates and lawmakers everyday, but here are my thoughts:
+According to the latest data, 30 million Americans are without insurance, while another 56 million have insurance but are underinsured.
+This is a widespread issue that affects many peoples' lives and has the power to swing political elections.
+Solutions are being proposed by candidates and lawmakers everyday, but here are my thoughts:

 High deductible health plan: we tried this, pretty much a problem on its own.
 If you have it, you know it.

 Medicare For All: the current federal budget for healthcare stands at $1 trillion dollar.
 There are approximately 2.6 million people employed by the insurance industry.
-A single payor system will drive down prices but physicians likely to oppose the idea since a centralized negotiation power would reduce reimbursement by a significant amount.
+A single payor system would drive down prices, but physicians are likely to oppose the idea since a centralized negotiation power would significantly reduce reimbursement.

-100% Privatization of Healthcare: most people don’t know, but 29% of the Medicare budget (totals to $700B) is already being administered by private carriers, known as Medicare Advantage.
-This is one of the hottest segments in healthcare.
+100% Privatization of Healthcare: most people are unaware, but 29% of the Medicare budget ( $700B) is already being administered by private carriers, known as Medicare Advantage - this is one of the hottest segments in healthcare.
 Privatizing healthcare does increase competition, which improves patient experience.
-However, privatizing healthcare also prioritizes profits over social programs — likely play out unfavorably for those who live in the bottom 20% of the income scale.
+However, privatizing healthcare also prioritizes profits over social programs, which will likely play out unfavorably for those who live in the bottom 20% of the income scale.
 Prices, on the other hand, will probably stay the same.